Rockaway Hunting Club

-The Rockaway Hunting Club is a country club and sporting venue established in 1878 in Cedarhurst, New York (now Lawrence).
-The Rockaway Hunting Club is one of the oldest country clubs in the United States, with a rich history and a reputation for excellence in both hunting and golf.
+The Rockaway Hunting Club is a country club and sporting venue established in 1878 in Cedarhurst, New York (now Lawrence) and is one of the oldest country clubs in the United States.

+History

+The club is located in Lawrence, Long Island, New York.
+It originally started in Far Rockaway, Queens, but moved to its current location, the former Richard A. Peabody estate known as "Terrace Hall," in the late 19th century.

+The Rockaway Hunting Club is one of the oldest country clubs in the United States, with a history in both hunting and golf.
 In 1893 the original clubhouse was lost in a fire.
-In 1917 the golf course was expanded from 9 holes to 18 holes.
+In 1917, the golf course was expanded from 9 holes to 18 holes.

-The club is located in Lawrence, Long Island, New York.
-It originally started in Far Rockaway, Queens, but moved to its current location in the late 19th century.